TheWhiteWord/Bella/Bella/src/memory/README.md

 # Bella Memory System

-This directory contains the components responsible for Bella's memory capabilities, allowing the assistant to store, retrieve, and utilize information from past interactions and structured knowledge.
+This directory contains the components responsible for Bella's memory capabilities, allowing the assistant to store, retrieve, and utilize information from past interactions and structured knowledge using semantic understanding powered by embeddings and ChromaDB.

 ## Core Components